Psalm 92 – The Goodness of Giving Thanks to the Lord

 i.
 “The acts of God are not to be separated from his nature (‘love,’ ‘faithfulness’; cf. v.
 2), because his “deeds” are expressive of his nature.”
 (VanGemeren)

 c.
 I will triumph in the works of Your hands: The focus is entirely on God, and not on self.
 The triumph is found not in what we do for God, but on what God has done with his own hands.

 B. God’s works for His people and His enemies.

 1. (5-6) God’s great thoughts.

 Nor does a fool understand this.

 a.
-How great are Your works: Having brought up the idea of God’s works in the previous lines, the Psalmist then declared how great those works were.
+How great are Your works: Having brought up the idea of God’s works in the previous lines, the psalmist now declares how great those works are.

 ii.
-“The struggles of faith with unbelief, which are so profoundly and pathetically recorded in Psalms 73:1-28, are ended for this singer.
+“The struggles of faith with unbelief…are ended for this singer.
 He bows in trustful adoration before the greatness of the works and the unsearchable depth of the purpose of God which directs the works.”
 (Maclaren)

 iii.
 “But how doth the regenerate soul exult and triumph, at beholding that ‘work’ of God’s ‘hand’ whereby he hath created all things anew in Christ Jesus!”
 (Horne)